 Client URL, or cURL, is a library and command-line utility for transferring data between systems.
 It supports many protocols and tends to be installed by default on many Unix-like operating systems.
-Because of its general availability, it is a great choice for when you need to download a file to your local system, especially in a server environment.
+Because of its general availability, it is a great choice for downloading a file to your local system, especially in a server environment.

 In this tutorial, you’ll use the curl